 For real applications, you would configure a consumer to process messages programmatically.

-2. Create a new Lambda function with your preferred language (for example, Python).
+Create a new Lambda function in the language of your choice (e.g., Python).

-7. In the Lambda function, write the code to process received messages.
+In the Lambda function, write the code to process the received messages.

 Example code in Python: